An overview of the CIRM Alpha Stem Cell Clinic

 About the Alpha Stem Cell Clinic

-The Alpha Stem Cell Clinic at UC San Diego Health is one of three “alpha clinics” in a network designated by the
+The Alpha Stem Cell Clinic at UC San Diego Health is one of five “alpha clinics” in a network designated by the

 The alpha clinics are intended to create the long-term, networked infrastructure needed to launch and conduct numerous, extensive clinical trials of stem cell-related drugs and therapies in humans, including those developed by independent California-based investigators and companies.
 These trials are requisite before any new drug or treatment can be approved for clinical use.